 Because much of the Workshop will be devoted to the reading of Hebrew texts like colophons, it is necessary that all participants be able to read non-vocalized Hebrew texts.

-Graduate students may apply for a full scholarship to the workshop.
+Graduate students may apply for a scholarship to the workshop, that covers tuition, hotel accommodations, and meals.
 N.B.
 To apply for the scholarship, a graduate student should write us giving the details of his or her academic program and a brief statement explaining how the workshop will further his or her academic studies.
 S/he should also ask a faculty advisor to write us a letter of recommendation on the student's behalf.

 c/o Jewish Studies Program